Data-Driven Culture: Why Do You Need It and How to Enable It

 - The clear realization that analytics is increasingly important for business success and client satisfaction

 Giving in to the urge to make decisions based on intuition is just human nature.
 What we know now, however, is that this approach is not always the best – especially with data available at your fingertips.
-Among the benefits of implementing a data-driven culture within your company are:

 - Analysis & experimentation: any results you achieve through data-driven decisions are quickly and efficiently measurable

 - Easy cross-team and cross-department collaboration: data-driven culture makes everyone each other’s ally

 - Access from within and from outside the organization: data can be accessible for everyone with the right tools, driving transparency and trust

 - Beating the competition: as we said, many companies still struggle with implementing a data-driven culture, so beating them to it takes you one step ahead in the market, with customers and trends

 How to Build a Data-Driven Culture

 Creating a data-driven culture is a strategy that you establish when you want to see a positive impact.
 To build a data-driven culture fast, you need to go beyond pure data reports and numbers and learn how to embed data insights in your day-to-day company story.

 Let data be your guide for every decision, campaign, and goal.
 You can use dashboards to analyze metrics and let them answer the essential questions you have.

 Every team in your company with no exception should know how to find data and use it.
 That doesn’t mean they need to be data scientists – but they need to be able to check the relevant data and use it for the next steps.
 Departments should use data to gain perspective on how they’re doing in their job and be aligned around data.